 Albizu University’s (AU) Bachelor of Arts in Elementary Education prepares students to teach in elementary schools (public, private, charter and parochial schools, among others).
-This program consists of 124 credits, including a 10-credit internship.
+This elementary education degree program consists of 124 credits, including a 10-credit internship.
 It integrates the study and understanding of human behavior along with sensitivity towards culturally diverse populations in the field of education.

-This Elementary Education Bachelor’s (B.A.) program is available as day, evening, and hybrid (on campus and online) classes to provide the flexibility and convenience students need to fulfill other responsibilities.
+This Elementary Education Bachelor’s (B.A.) program is available as day, evening, and hybrid (on campus and online) classes to provide students the flexibility and convenience to fulfill other responsibilities.
 All classes are taught by faculty experts with practical experience in their fields.
 Many potential AU students successfully take and pass the College-Level Examination Program (CLEP) exams to earn credit toward their degree (contingent on a score of 50 or higher).
 Albizu University also awards credits toward this program for prior learning and practicum placement.

 A maximum of 60 credits from a two-year or a four-year accredited institution may be transferred to our Bachelor of Arts in Elementary Education program, as long as the student has met the program’s grade point average (GPA) requirement and obtained a grade of “C” or above.
 To meet graduation requirements, students must maintain a 2.5 GPA on a 4.0 scale.
 As graduates of the program, students receive ESOL Endorsement and the option to obtain the Reading Endorsement by completing two additional courses.